Why Workplace Diversity May Be About to Have a Watershed Moment

 Given that many businesses are facing existential questions — when can we reopen? which of our products or services are still relevant? can we survive? — some companies may be considering shifting focus away from their diversity efforts.

-But those challenges, some of them quite daunting, are exactly the reason businesses need to double down on their diversity efforts rather than walk away from them.
+But those challenges, some of them quite daunting, are exactly the reason businesses need to double down on their workplace diversity efforts rather than walk away from them.

 “The challenges facing organizations right now are unique and variable and the uncertainty demands our best ideas and thinking,” says Rosanna Durruthy, LinkedIn’s global head of diversity, inclusion, and belonging.
 The businesses that can quickly change course and nimbly solve their challenges are likely to be those that have teams with a rich diversity of perspectives, backgrounds, and experiences.
 The business case for diversity is both clear and compelling.
 Research shows that diversity can drive revenue, profitability, and creativity.